 Consultation provides an opportunity for the integration of the theory of EMDR therapy along with the development of EMDR therapy skills.
 During consultation trainees receive individualized feedback and instruction in the areas of case conceptualization, client readiness, target selection, treatment planning, specific application of skills, and the integration of EMDR therapy into clinical practice.

 Consultation hours are accomplished via 4 consultation meetings, in blocks of 2 hours each and are accomplished online via a secured online/teleconference system.
 In addition, 1 hour of consultation begins immediately after the Part One course, and 1 hour of consultation begins immediately after the Part Two course.
 The scheduling format for obtaining consultation hours is subject to change to ensure that all attendees can benefit.

-Trainees are also required to obtain and read the Francine Shapiro's primary text prior to the beginning of the course.
-Shapiro, F. (2001).
+Trainees are required to obtain and read the Francine Shapiro's primary text.
+Shapiro, F. (2018).
 Eye Movement Desensitization and Reprocessing, Basic Principles, Protocols and Procedures.
-(2nd ed.).
+(2rd ed.).
 New York: The Guilford Press.

 Additional Recommended Reading: Leeds, A.M.
 (2009).
 A Guide to the Standard EMDR Protocols for Clinicians, Supervisors, and Consultants.
 Springer Publishing Company, New York.

 Part One of the course emphasizes education in the following areas: [read more/less]